 You have to catch it quick, because it lasts less than two weeks: The International Snow Sculpture Championships are an incredible sight to behold, both day and night, when colored lights add new dimensions to the sculptures.

 Teams of four people, from all over the world, come to Breckenridge’s Riverwalk Plaza to transform 2-ton, 12-foot tall blocks of snow into amazing sculptures that tell stories.
 This is definitely an event to revolve a trip to Breckenridge around; the event takes place in January, and depending on the year, can stretch into February.

 Keeping creativity alive

-So whether you like your art “on ice” in the form of snow sculptures, or prefer the warmth of an oil painting or intimate art class, Breckenridge has something to keep your creative side alive.
+So whether you like your art “on ice” in the form of snow sculptures, or prefer the warmth of an oil painting or intimate art class, the arts and culture in Breckenridge has something to keep your creative side alive.

 For more information, visit www.breckcreate.org.